 Choosing The Best Hardwood Flooring In Vancouver

-For all the homeowners who are looking for a new flooring option, hardwood floors might be your best bet for your next home improvement project.
+For all the homeowners who are looking for a new flooring option, hardwood floors are your best bet for your next home improvement project.
 They’re durable and beautiful, but they do require some upkeep over time to keep them in top condition.
 This article covers everything you need to know about selecting the perfect hardwood flooring for your space from some of the top flooring pros in the industry!

 First of all, what is hardwood flooring?